Club Car: Golf Carts for Personal Use

+In 2025, Club Car announced its most advanced personal vehicle yet – the Onward LSV (Low-Speed Vehicle).
+The Onward LSV standard equipment includes premium features such as a seven-inch touchscreen display, four-wheel brakes, an Occupant Protection System consisting of a reinforced frame, front and rear seatbelts, side mirrors, turn signals, DOT-approved glass windshield, back-up camera and an Acoustic Vehicle Alerting System (AVAS) to enhance pedestrian awareness when the vehicle is in reverse.

+Advanced testing for Onward® LSV included automotive style brake performance tests and roof crush test to provide peace of mind to drivers.

 Personal Utility Vehicles (UTVs)

-Beginning in 2007, Club Car entered into the utility vehicles (UTV) market with its XRT line of personal utility vehicles.
+Beginning in 2008 and 2009, Club Car entered into the utility vehicles (UTV) market with its XRT line of personal utility vehicles.
 These ranged from the XRT800 4x2 UTV to XRT1550 4x4 UTV with the ability to add work attachments to the vehicle.
 Club Car also offers street-legal golf carts with automotive features such as seat belts, turn signals, windshields, and more.
+These vehicles, UTVs and LSVs, were also manufactured and branded for other companies making Club Car the OEM.
 The utility line was expanded two years later to include more vehicle options.

 Commercial Utility Vehicles (UTVs)

 Club Car first began offering UTVs for golf courses by modifying golf carts with holding boxes and other accessories for increased application.
 They created vehicles targeted at business applications in 1985 with its Carryall II aimed at manufacturing facilities, college campuses, and providing a turf utility vehicle for golf course operations.
 It became the Carryall series as the company continued producing more vehicle options.

-In 2014, the company re-launched its line of commercial utility vehicles with a reintroduction of the Carryall series boasting improved efficiency, a new line of accessories, and two new types of vehicles: street-legal low-speed vehicles (LSV) and vehicles designed for transporting multiple people at resorts, venues, and campuses.
+In 2014, the company re-launched its line of commercial utility vehicles with a reintroduction of the Carryall series boasting improved efficiency, a new line of accessories.
+Two new types of vehicles were developed and launched in 2009 and 2010: street-legal low-speed vehicles (LSV) and vehicles designed for transporting multiple people at resorts, venues, and campuses.

-Golf Carts

-Club Car’s first product was a three-wheeled golf carts introduced in 1958.
-The company has continued making carts since.